ruijianw/ruijianw.github.io/source/_posts/2019-05-05-Better-communication-with-your-manager.md

 <!--more-->
 The refreshing definition is also impressive, you can find a pretty good article about this in [1] of the [Resources](##Resources)
 ## Strength v.s.
 Weakness
-1. Strength is not something that you are **good** at, A strength is an activity:
+* Strength is not something that you are **good** at, A strength is an activity:
   * that strengths you.
-  * that you loo forward to doing.
+  * that you look forward to doing.
   * that leaves you energized, rather than depleted

-2. Similar to strength, weakness is not something that you are **bad** at neither, but something that we hate doing.
+* Similar to strength, weakness is not something that you are **bad** at neither, but something that we hate doing.

 ## Situational leadership